IBBY UK Chair’s Report April 2016 – end March 2017

 All of this work takes time and effort from the group of committed volunteers who make up the IBBY UK committee.
-We work collaboratively with different committee members taking the lead on different areas.
+We work collaboratively with different committee members taking the lead on different areas and with a small planning and development subgroup.
 This has worked very successfully and I want to take this opportunity to thank them all for the work they do.
-As a result of our increased profile and work programme, we have recently advertised for additional committee members and we welcome them this evening when they will need to be voted in alongside the committee members who are standing again.
-We are particularly pleased to have two new student members and a permanent place on the committee for a student from Roehampton, which will support the organisation of the annual conference with NCRCL.
+We have been greatly strengthened by the new committee members who replied to our advertisement and have now completed their first year.

-We hope that additional activities will also lead to an increase in membership.
-As ever, we have to balance our income, which is mainly from membership fees, Christmas card sales and the conference against the costs of our subscription to IBBY and the costs associated with nominations and awards.
+We are starting to see a slow increase in membership partly through our additional activities.
+Nevertheless, it is still a challenge to balance our income, which is mainly from membership fees, Christmas card sales and the conference, against the costs of our subscription to IBBY and the costs associated with nominations and awards.
+This is an international problem and one that IBBY is considering as part of their overall review and strategic planning.

 More detailed information about everything mentioned in this report is available on our website or on the IBBY website.